Animals in research

 - Providing images and other resources to enquirers.

-The use of animals in research is monitored by independent inspectors from the Home Office, who routinely come to the Institute to inspect our facilities, the condition of the animals and the work being undertaken.
-In addition, the Institute has policies and guidelines monitoring all its research and a public statement of what it expects from any member of staff working with animals.
+The use of animals in research is monitored by independent inspectors from the Home Office, who would routinely come to the Institute to inspect our facilities, the condition of the animals and the work being undertaken.
+In addition, the Institute developed policies and guidelines monitoring all its research and a public statement of what it expected from any member of staff working with animals.

-All applications are reviewed by the Institute’s Animal Welfare and Ethical Review Body (AWERB) which is made up of scientists, statisticians, the Establishment Licence Holder, staff who work in the animal facility, a veterinarian, and internal and independent external lay members.
+All applications are reviewed by the Institute’s Animal Welfare and Ethical Review Body (AWERB) which is made up of scientists, statisticians, the Establishment Licence Holder, staff who work in the animal facility, Named welfare experts including a veterinarian, and internal and independent external lay members.
 The applicant must present their work to the AWERB and answer their questions.
-The AWERB’s priority is the ethics of the research and the welfare of the animals rather than the science and they may turn down an application, ask for revisions to improve welfare, or approve the research.
+The AWERB’s priority is to consider the ethics of the research being proposed and perform a harm-benefit analysis to determine if the level of severity an animal cold experience is justified to produce the scientific output in terms of benefit to overall society.
+They may advise the establishment licence holder to turn down an application, ask for revisions to improve welfare, or approve the research.
+Once a decision is made the establishment licence holder is responsible for endorsing an application with their support before it is submitted to the Home Office for review, and hopeful approval.

-The researcher must report back to the AWERB on the progress of the project during year 3 and at the end of the fifth year.
-Failure to adhere to the conditions of the licence or major deviation from the numbers used or the severity listed can result in cancellation of a licence and sanctions from the Home Office, which can include criminal prosecution where appropriate.
+All research programmes are regularly reviewed to consider the value of the science we do and whether it justifies the use of animals.
+The Project Licence holder(s) were required to retrospectively report back to the AWERB on the progress of their project during year 3 and at the end of the fifth year of their licence.
+A failure to adhere to the conditions of the licence, a major deviation from the numbers used or overstepping the authorised severity could result in cancellation of a licence and sanctions from the Home Office, including criminal prosecution where appropriate.

 The principles of Replacement, Reduction and Refinement (the 3Rs) are embedded in European and UK law.
 The 3Rs are not simply a way of using fewer animals in an experiment or using animals less often, they are a driver for innovations and developing new tools.

-It is a key requirement that all applications for Project Licenses show how the 3Rs have been applied to the experimental design.
-Researchers at the Sanger Institute not only do this, but have been very active in developing the 3Rs.
-They have taken a variety of approaches including developing new non-animal systems and models, refining experimental techniques, developing new technologies that reduce the number of animals needed for breeding and through developing tools to help researchers design their experiments more effectively and ensure that they use the right number of animals to ensure statistical significance whilst minimising the number of animals used.
+It is a key requirement that all applications for Project Licences show how the 3Rs have been applied to the experimental design.
+Researchers at the Sanger Institute not only did this, but have were very active in developing the 3Rs.
+They undertook a variety of approaches including developing new non-animal systems and models, refining experimental techniques, and developing new technologies that reduced the number of animals needed for breeding.

-The Institute has been particularly active in the design and implementation of an Experimental Design Assistant (EDA) whose development was led by the NC3Rs.
+As an example, staff at the Institute actively designed and implemented the Experimental Design Assistant (EDA) whose development was led by the NC3Rs.
 This freely-available, online tool guides researchers through the design of experiments that use animals and ensures that they use exactly the right number of animals so that results are statistically significant without using more than is necessary.
-A critical problem with implementation of the 3Rs in recent years has arisen with well-intentioned scientists using too few animals in experiments.
-The outcome has been that the results obtained fro

-Although it is not possible to completely remove the need for animal models altogether, the Sanger Institute has developed a number of alternatives to the use of animals in some areas.
-These alternatives are able to significantly reduce the number of animals needed, or are able to replace animals in one step of the scientific and translation process.
+Although it is not possible to completely remove the need for animal models altogether, the Sanger Institute developed a number of alternatives to the use of animals in some areas.
+These alternatives are able to significantly reduce the number of animals needed, or are able to replace animals in one step of the scientific and translation process, and in part contributed to the decision of the Institute to focus on these emerging areas of research.

 Scientists' views on using animals in research